MarcSlakey/40k/pygame/README.md

 CURRENT BUGS:
-Models can maintain cohesion by simply being next to one of their unit models; thus a pair can break away from the rest of the unit.
+Models can maintain coherency by simply being next to one of their unit models; thus a pair can break away from the rest of the unit.
+This is because I've implemented the RAW; a more historically accurate and honest interpretation of the coherency rules would check for a "chain" of coherency.
-Models "stick" to walls and other models when they collide.
+Models "stick" to walls and other models when they collide; although this is workable, it feels terrible and should be improved by pathfinding.
-During shooting phase, can add models to the shooting group even if they have fired all their weapons (although they do not fire again).
+During shooting phase, can "add" models to the shooting group even if they have fired all their weapons (although they do not fire again).